-- Quick, temporary results may be what you need right now.
+Quick, temporary results may be what you need right now.
 When you have a new product, a new location, or a new website, you can get that top space for your new stuff while you gradually work on organic rankings.
 Everybody starts at zero, and ads can cover that time between zero and when your new offerings reach the top.

-- Speed may be the priority.
+Speed may be the priority.
 When you have a seasonal special or an event coming up, you may not have time to build your natural search results.
 The natural time frame for promoting a grand opening might not allow organic SEO to work fully.

-- People are more likely to click when they see the ad and the organic result together.
+People are more likely to click when they see the ad and the organic result together.
 Research shows that a top-ranked website gets significantly more clicks when it also has an ad.
 I don’t know why, but the research is persuasive.
 Most ads don’t show websites that are on the front page, but when the top organic site also has an ad, the website will see 50% higher visits or more, according to Google’s own data.

-- Your competitors can still pay to rank ahead of you.
+Even if you own the first page for your desired keyword phrase, your competitors can still pay to rank ahead of you.
 Ads often show up before the organic search rankings, and we know that some people don’t even realize those are ads.
 If you own the first page of organic results but your competitor buys the ad space, you might lose some clicks.